-Year Actions Host one manufactured housing roundtable with cross-functional industry representation - by Q2 end - and discuss new challenges facing the market.
+Year Actions Host one manufactured housing roundtable with cross-functional industry representation and discuss new challenges facing the market.
 Feedback and engagement will inform future decisions and prioritizations.
-Participate in two key industry conferences - by Q4 end - to remain current on activities and developments in the market and to inform future decisions and prioritizations.
-2020 • Purchase between 450 and 500 manufactured housing loans titled as real property, an approximate five percent of the total purchases in 2020 from Objective #1.
-These loan purchases will result from variances and policy changes issued in 2018 and 2019 and are included in the total manufactured housing purchases in Objective #1.
+Participate in two key industry conferences to remain current on activities and developments in the market and to inform future decisions and prioritizations.
+2020 Purchase at least 100 manufactured housing loans titled as real property.
+These loan purchases will directly result from variances and policy changes issued in 2018 and 2019 and are included in the total manufactured housing purchases in Objective #1.
 Continue industry outreach activities started in 2018 to maintain engagement and inform product activities.
-Host one manufactured housing roundtable with cross-functional industry representation to capture diverse perspectives-by Q2 end.
-Participate in two key industry conferences - Q4 end - to remain current on activities and developments in the market and to inform future decisions and prioritizations. • To promote transparency and describe progress made to increase access to credit for manufactured housing, publish to the public a summary of learnings since 2018 including items such as qualitative market information, trended data for Fannie Mae's manufactured housing loan portfolio, and performance data about variances or policy changes issued - by Q4 end.
+Host one manufactured housing roundtable with cross-functional industry representation to capture diverse perspectives.
+Participate in two key industry conferences to remain current on activities and developments in the market and to inform future decisions and prioritizations.
+To promote transparency and describe progress made to increase access to credit for n housing, publish to the public a summary of learnings since 2018 including items such a market information, trended data for Fannie Mae's manufactured housing loan portfolio, data about variances or policy changes issued.
+2021 Drive growth through additional policy innovation; introduce at least one variance or policy change that broadens Fannie Mae's ability to serve the market.
+Interview a group of Fannie Mae MH lenders and non-MH lenders to gather diverse feedback on areas for policy innovation.
+Prior to introducing the policy change or variance, produce a nonpublic analysis that ensures that the activity will broaden Fannie Mae's MH lending.
+Track loans stemming from this activity alongside other MH policy innovations introduced between 2018 and 2020.